GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 16:**	Thanks Mitch!
 We'll hear a bit more from Meghan and Mitch a little later, but I'd like to start with an overview of what we'll discuss today.

 1. First, what are patterns and why are we including them in USWDS?
-2. Then we'll talk about how we developed our pattern guidance
+2. Then we'll talk about how we developed our pattern guidance.
 3. Then we'll talk about a few new or improved components we've developed to support these patterns.
 4. And finally, we'll talk a bit about what this means and what's next.
 This is only our first monthly call focussed on Patterns.
 This month we'll introduce the concept of patterns and what we did to build out this new content.
 Next month we'll look at the new patterns we've documented in depth.